TomMakesThings/Bluetooth-Wrench-Mask/README.md

 ---

-<h2><a href="https://tommakesthings.github.io/Bluetooth-Wrench-Mask/">Click here</a> to view the tutorial.
-Note it is currently a work in progress.</h2>
+<h3><a href="https://tommakesthings.github.io/Bluetooth-Wrench-Mask/">Click here</a> to view the tutorial.
+Note documentation is currently a work in progress, though the full code can be downloaded <a href="https://github.com/TomMakesThings/Bluetooth-Wrench-Mask/archive/refs/heads/main.zip">here</a>.</h3>